Intelligence

 Jin's law

-As we mentioned above, a robust metric for AI processing speed can facilitate the discovery of macro-level trends in AI development.
 We now assess the validity of intelligence bandwidth as such a metric by examining whether it supports the formulation of a predictive law for future AI growth.

 The dotted curve in Figure 1 represents the estimated growth of intelligence bandwidth.
-The prediction of the growth rate is based primarily on Imagen 4, the state-of-the-art high-quality image generator, rather than a model balanced between speed and quality, such as Gemini 2.5 Flash40.
+The prediction of the growth rate is based primarily on Imagen 4, the state-of-the-art high-quality image generator, rather than a model balanced between speed and quality, such as Gemini 2.5 Flash15.
 The growth rate of intelligence bandwidth is summarized in a simple law named after the author's surname, presented as follows.

 The formal definition of this law is as follows.
 Let